-&lt;sup>29 The permanent appropriation has a ceiling of \$490 million annually.
+&lt;sup>44 The permanent appropriation has a ceiling of \$490 million annually.
 If demands on that money would exceed the cap, distributions will be proportional.

-&lt;sup>30 Added to these totals will be any money needed to fund minimum program states.
+&lt;sup>45 Added to these totals will be any money needed to fund minimum program states.
 These states have sites remaining with serious problems.
 However, these states also have insufficient levels of current coal production to generate significant fees to the AML fund.
-Each minimum program state is to receive \$1.5 million annually.
+Each minimum program state is to receive \$1.5 million annually. as "certified," will also receive whatever grants they would be entitled to based upon application of the distribution formula to both prior year collections and the entitlement based upon its historic coal production.